Thick hyperbolic 3-manifolds with bounded rank: Wide product regions

-\rm A {\em level surface} $S$ in a product region $U$ is an embedded surface such that the inclusion $S\hookrightarrow U$ is a homotopy equivalence.
-We say that $U$ is a \it subproduct region \rm of $V$ if both are product regions and $U \subset V$ as a homotopy equivalence.
 The {\em width} of a product region is the shortest length of a path in it that connects one of its ends or boundary components to the other.
 We also define the \it $\epsilon$-width \rm of a product region to be the shortest $\epsilon$-length of a path from one of its ends or boundary components to the other, see Section \ref {sec:shs}.
 (So if $U \cong \Sigma_g\times [0,\infty)$, the $\epsilon$-width of $U$ is the smallest $\epsilon $-length of a path that starts on $\partial U$ and exits the end of $U$.)
-Note that the width of any noncompact product region is infinity, although it may have finite $\epsilon$-width if each of its ends has a cusp.
+Note that the $\epsilon$-width of a noncompact product region may be finite if its ends have rank one cusps.
+However, mostly we will consider ends without rank one cusps in this paper.

 \begin{fact}[Width vs. Diameter] Suppose $U \subset M $ is a (compact) product region of genus $g$ that has $\epsilon$-width $L < \infty$.
 Then

 \end{fact}